island-is/island.is/libs/application/template-api-modules/README.md

     }),
 ```

-## 3. Additional dataprovider settings
+## 3. Additional DataProvider Settings

-## Custom order
+### Custom Order

-Forces the dataproviders to run sequentially in order.
+Forces the DataProviders to run sequentially in order.
 Responses are populated in external data and can be accessed by other providers during execution.
-Each action with the same order number is run in parallel and actions.
-Actions default to 0 and are run first in parallel.
+Each action with the same order number is run in parallel, and actions default to 0 and are run first in parallel.

 ```typescript
 import { defineTemplateApi } from '@island.is/application/types'